darkanita/adaptive-agent-foundry-starter/README.md

-# Adaptive Agent Foundry Starter
+# CardGuideAgent: Adaptive Card Agent on Azure AI Foundry

-This repository demonstrates how to create and deploy an AI agent using the Agent Framework and Azure AI Foundry.
-It includes Adaptive Cards to guide user conversations.
+This project demonstrates how to build and deploy an intelligent agent using the `agent_framework` SDK with Adaptive Cards for guided user interactions.
+The agent is deployed using Azure AI Foundry.

+## 🚀 Features

+- Built with `agent_framework` SDK
+- Uses Adaptive Cards for interactive UI
+- Deployable via Azure AI Foundry
+- Modular design with support for connected agents
+- Secure and observable runtime